Diamond Wave Crochet Pattern (Tutorial + Video)

 Diamond Wave Pattern – Pattern Description

 Today I have another wavy crochet pattern tutorial for you called the Diamond Wave Pattern.
-I have a few wavy pattern tutorials on my blog like the long wave pattern or the rolling wave stitch but this is my favorite of them all.
+I have a few wavy pattern tutorials on my blogs like the long wave pattern or the rolling wave stitch but this is my favorite of them all.

-The diamond wave crochet pattern, also known as the stained glass stitch, is a wavy stitch that is crocheted in 2 or more colors and uses long single crochet stitches to give the illusion individual colorful stained glass pieces or diamonds.
+The diamond wave crochet pattern, also known as the stained glass stitch, is a wavy stitch that is crocheted in 2 or more colors and uses long single crochet stitches to give the illusion of individual colorful stained glass pieces or diamonds.

-Today I will show you how to crochet the diamond wave pattern with step by step photos and explanations and a video for those of you who find it easier to learn by watching how is it done.
+Today I will show you how to crochet the diamond wave pattern with step-by-step photos and explanations and a video for those of you who find it easier to learn by watching how is it done.

-This post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
-You can read the disclosure policy here.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 Video Tutorial